gfrison/gfrison.github.io/_posts/2025-09-15-adaptive-programming-systems.md

 Self-sustainability refers to the extent to which a system's behavior can be changed from within itself, without having to _step outside_ to a lower implementation level.
 A programming system that embraces self-sustainability allows its inner workings to be accessible from the user level, usually through macros, which are snippets of code that generate other code.
 {: .notice--primary}

 There is no conclusion to this post, this is just the part of the journey towards understanding what programming is and how to match humans and AI in a common adaptive ecosystem.
-If you have any comment, please [drop me a line](mailto:giancarlo@gfrison.com).
 [Giancarlo Frison](https://gfrison.com)

 - Basman, A., Tchernavskij, P., Bates, S., & Beaudouin-Lafon, M. (2018, April).
 An anatomy of interaction: co-occurrences and entanglements.
 In Programming’18 Companion - Conference Companion of the 2nd International Conference on Art, Science, and Engineering of Programming, Nice, France (pp. 188-196).
 ACM. https://doi.org/10.1145/3191697.3214328
 - Clark, C., & Basman, A. (2017).
 Tracing a Paradigm for Externalization: Avatars and the GPII Nexus.
 In Companion to the First International Conference on the Art, Science and Engineering of Programming (Programming ’17) (Article 31, 5 pages).
 ACM. https://doi.org/10.1145/3079368.3079410